 - are subject matter experts who work schools

 - have the knowledge and skills to assist with relevant safety education content.

 Contact your School Community Officer through your nearest Police station.

-- connect schools with a range of relevant community organisations.
+- work with relevant community partners.

 Community Constables deal with local issues that may affect members of the school community.

 Neighbourhood Policing Teams work to solve issues in a geographically defined and prioritised community.

 Iwi Liaison Officers provide an interface between Police and Māori communities.

 Other Police sections may also become involved with schools, such as:

 - Public Safety Team (uniformed police who attend incidents and undertake prevention activities)